1982, I embarked on a career that lasted until the final day of

 distance learning in the spring of 2020.
 In all those years I figured

-years later, no, that won’t work.
+later, that no, that won’t work.
 The reason for that phenomenon is

 that times changed.
-What I did in the 1980s in the beginning of my
+What I did in the beginning of my

-website is about: one man’s evolution in his teaching career.
+website is about: one man’s evolution through his teaching career.

 Posted here will be a series of articles outlining my thoughts about education.
-As I continue to reflect over my career, more topics will be posted.
+As I continue to reflect over my time in the profession, more topics will be posted.
 The ride was incredible, and I was fortuitous to have worked in great schools with great families and amazing children.
 I was lucky to be nominated for multiple awards over the course of my time, and I even won a couple.
 However, in education, winning an award means nothing.
-Winning the reward of seeing students achieve what they didn’t know they could is the essence of education.
+Winning the reward of seeing students achieve what they didn’t know they could is the prize in education.
 Having children excited about learning and yearning to satisfy their curiosity by pursuing ideas and experiences is the award of teaching.
 I am fortunate that my students did those things.
 This is the story of how.

 From the beginning to the end, the changes that did occur-the big question, "Would you do it all again?"